nacular/doodle/docs/themes.md

 ## Dynamic Themes

 Doodle addresses this concern with the [`DynamicTheme`]().
 This Theme uses dependency injection to discover the set of Behaviors that have been installed via Kodein Modules.
-It then filters that list down to those Behaviors associated with it.
+It can filter that list down to those Behaviors associated with it.
 This avoids hard dependencies on Views or Behaviors as a result.

 DynamicThemes require explicit Behavior registration to work.
 The built-in Themes define a Module per Behavior to allow